vmikk/phylonext_manual/docs/troubleshooting.md

 ## Nextflow not found

-!!! error "Command not found"
+!!! failure "Command not found"
     `command not found: nextflow`

 If you installed Nextflow in the `~/bin` directory, most likely, it is not added to your PATH environment variable.